ec-jrc/cbm/docs/dias4cbm_intro.md

 The general documentation is organized in four components: one for the general description of the system and three for the main groups of tasks.

-1. [Overview of the system architecture](dias4cbm_architecture.md): overview of the cloud-based CbM elements.
+1. [OVERVIEW OF THE SYSTEM ARCHITECTURE](dias4cbm_architecture.md): overview of the cloud-based CbM elements.
 Target users: all.
-2. [System development](dias4cbm_setup.md): manuals to set up the software and hardware infrastructure (backend).
+2. [SYSTEM DEVELOPMENT](dias4cbm_setup.md): manuals to set up the software and hardware infrastructure (backend).
 Target users: system administrators.
-3. [Data analysis](dias4cbm_analysis.md): tutorials to create methods and tools to detect the agricultural events of interest through specific interfaces for data analysis (frontend/backend).
+3. [DATA ANALYSIS](dias4cbm_analysis.md): tutorials to create methods and tools to detect the agricultural events of interest through specific interfaces for data analysis (frontend/backend).
 Target users: analysts.
-4. [Data use](dias4cbm_use.md): demos to apply the system's outputs to the control of farmers' declarations using simple graphical interfaces (frontend).
+4. [DATA USE](dias4cbm_use.md): demos to apply the system's outputs to the control of farmers' declarations using simple graphical interfaces (frontend).
 Target users: final users/decision makers.

 ---